ReX: A Framework for Incorporating Temporal Information in Model-Agnostic Local Explanation Techniques: The (tempoRal eXplanation) Framework

-We now describe \toolname.
-Our goal is to provide a general approach to incorporate temporal information in explanations without heavily modifying the explanation generation technique.
-We first describe our extended explanations for RNNs, and then describe how to augment existing techniques to generate such explanations.
+We propose \toolname to provide a general approach to incorporate temporal information in explanations, without requiring significantly modifying existing techniques.
+In this section, we introduce \toolname in three steps: 1) defining local explanations with temporal information, 2) showing how to augment existing techniques to generate these explanations, and 3) outlining the \toolname-augmented workflow.